hanaa-mohamed/cpprelude/docs/hash_array.md

 value_type& operator[](key_type&& key);
 ```

-Searches for the key and returns the value of this key if the key doesn't exist then it will create one and return it
+Searches for the key and returns the value of this key if the key doesn't exist then it will create one and return it.

 #### remove